etcd-io/website/content/docs/v3.4/op-guide/clustering.md

 #### Public etcd discovery service

-If no existing cluster is available, use the public discovery service hosted at `discovery.etcd.io`.
+If no exiting cluster is available, use the public discovery service hosted at `discovery.etcd.io`.
 To create a private discovery URL using the "new" endpoint, use the command:

 ```
 $ curl https://discovery.etcd.io/new?size=3